 Brazil is the largest and most biodiverse country in the Americas.
 It is also a showcase for modernist design in architecture and landscape.
 Please join C. Colston Burrell and Patricia da Silva to explore Burle Marx's landscape design genius, Niemeyer’s stunning buildings, and the art, culture, and cuisine of five diverse cities: Rio de Janeiro, Sao Paulo, Petropolis, Belo Horizonte and Brasilia.

 One can’t go to Brazil without experiencing Rio and its many wonders.
-We will be staying on Copacabana Beach, a great jumping off point for independent exploration.
+We are staying on Copacabana Beach, a great jumping off point for group and independent exploration.
 While in Rio we will visit the iconic Sugar Loaf and Corcovado.
 The Jardim Botanico is another highlight of our itinerary.
 The garden lies at the foot of the Corcovado Mountain and displays more than 6,000 different species of tropical and subtropical plants, including 900 varieties of palms.
 The astonishing Avenue of Royal Palms, boasting 134 trees, leads from the entrance into the gardens.
 Folk and modern art museums are also on the itinerary.